Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 * CTR\_DRBG in itself (i.e. other than for the PSA Crypto RNG instance).
 We intend to restore this functionality through a PSA API, but the API isn't designed yet, so this will happen after 1.0 and not with the existing API.
 * Direct access to entropy sources.
 We've decided that this is acceptable.
 * The ability to configure entropy sources on a platform.
 This is not an acceptable loss.
 In the long term (likely after 1.0), this will be resolved by the PSA crypto random driver API.
-In the short term, we will expose a modified `mbedtls_hardware_poll()` (https://github.com/Mbed-TLS/mbedtls/issues/9618).
+In the short term, we will expose a modified `mbedtls_hardware_poll()` (https://github.com/Mbed-TLS/mbedtls/issues/9618) through `mbedtls/platform.h`.
 * `MBEDTLS_ERROR_ADD` will no longer be used after https://github.com/Mbed-TLS/mbedtls/pull/9926 .

+We will make these headers internal after 0ε.
+For 0ε, they can remain private.

+#### Move private headers

+Move private and exposed headers so that they are always under a subdirectory called `.../private`.
+This is a simple way of conveying that their content is not part of the public API both to humans and to programs.

+Note that public headers can include private headers, since some private headers define exposed types and macros.

+ACTION (https://github.com/Mbed-TLS/mbedtls/issues/10087): Move TF-PSA-Crypto private headers from `drivers/builtin/include/mbedtls` to `drivers/builtin/include/mbedtls/private`.
+Move mbedtls private headers from `include/mbedtls` to `include/mbedtls/private`.
+This requires coordinated action between the three repositories.

 #### Privatization of Everest headers

 Everest headers (`drivers/everest/include/everest/include/**/*.h`) contain some exposed types: they are exposed via `mbedtls_ecdh_context` from `mbedtls/ecdh.h` which is exposed via `mbedtls_psa_key_agreement_interruptible_operation_t` indirectly from `psa/crypto.h`.
 The rest of their content is private (to be consumed only by `ecdh.c`) or internal (to be consumed only by `everest/**/*.c`) definitions.

-For 0ε, guard everything that isn't an exposed type (or necessary macros, if any) by `MBEDTLS_DECLARE_PRIVATE_IDENTIFIERS`.
+ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/issues/230): For 0ε, guard everything that isn't an exposed type (or necessary macros, if any) by `MBEDTLS_DECLARE_PRIVATE_IDENTIFIERS`.
+TODO: do we actually need this?

+ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/issues/229): For 0ε, move Everest headers so that they are installed under `$PREFIX/include/tf-psa-crypto/private`.

 #### Privatization of 256-m headers

 P256-m headers only declare private functions (called by PSA driver wrappers).
 They do not expose anything.
-So they can be made private to TF-PSA-Crypto.
+So they can be made internal to TF-PSA-Crypto.

+ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/issues/228): do not install `p256/p256-m.h`.

 ### Renaming mbedtls interfaces that remain public